Ensure that international trade of polar bears is carried out according to conservation principles

 (i.e. organizations, communities, stakeholders, expert groups, etc.):

-External body – Independent Contractor: The Government of Canada will hire Ernie Cooper on a contract to conduct a review and analysis of Canadian polar bear harvest and trade from 2012 to 2021.
+External body – Independent Contractor: The Government of Canada hiredhd Ernie Cooper on a contract to conduct a review and analysis of Canadian polar bear harvest and trade from 2012 to 2021.
 The resulting information should be interpreted in relation to similar information, which was included in a report covering the 2005 to 2014 period.
-The services of an expert in field of wildlife trade issues is required to conduct the assessment.
-This liaison between the Range States and an independent contractor is not anticipated to cause any increased risk to the successful completion of the Objective, but rather, will be integral to the successful completion of the Objective.
+The services of an expert in field of wildlife trade issues was required to conduct the assessment.
+This liaison between the Range States and an independent contractor did not cause any increased risk to the successful completion of the Objective, but rather, was integral to the successful completion of the Objective.

 Expected dissemination of Deliverables and Outcome to stakeholders